CHDQ/asm-study/readme.md

     >Symmetrically the ISTORE, LSTORE,
      FSTORE, DSTORE and ASTORE instructions pop a value from the operand stack and store it in a local variable designated by its index i.

+    >(40/46)As said above, starting from Java 6, compiled classes contain, in addition to bytecode, a set of stack map frames.
+In order to save space, a compiled method does not contain one frame per instruction: in fact it contains only the frames for the instructions that correspond to jump targets or exception handlers, or that follow unconditional jump instructions.
+Indeed the other frames can be easily and quickly inferred from these ones.

+     >In order to save even more space, each frame is compressed by storing only its difference compared to the previous frame, and the initial frame is not stored at all, because it can easily be deduced from the method parameter types.

+      - 44-45/50-51 ClassWriter构造函数的参数含义